jragard/kenzie-testing/README.md

 # Kenzie Academy Frontend Javascript Testing Files

 This repo is for the development of testing for assignments in the first 6 months of Kenzie curriculum.
 Each folder contains tests for a related assignment in the curriculum.
-These files will be distributed to the students to aid them in learning programming and give them quicker feed back.
-It will also allow Coaches to give more code feedback instead of just correctness of problem.
+Many of the files with empty function skeletons and export objects containing the function names can be cloned and filled out by the students, so that coaches/graders can simply run the automated tests resulting in drastically reduced grading time and increased time for specialized feedback.
+Eventually the tests can be used to develop a codewars-style interface for students to interact with to receive instant feedback.

 # Assignment Folder Structure